The AGI hype train is running out of steam

 Like the idea of a true driverless car or nuclear fusion, artificial general intelligence is not going to happen soon, despite hype in recent years suggesting it is not far away.

 Most modern artificial intelligence is a form of deep learning or natural language processing.
-AI is also used for computer vision.
-Things have moved fast in the last decade, but it is more about sifting through vast piles of data than building machines that think.
+AI is also useful for applications like computer vision.
+Things have moved fast in the last decade, but today's AI is more about sifting through vast piles of data than building machines that think.

 General Artificial Intelligence is about building machines, or more accurately software, that can think in ways that resemble human thinking.

-That’s a loose definition, experts argue over exactly what GAI means and doesn’t mean.
+That’s a loose definition, experts argue over exactly what AGI means and doesn’t mean.
 They don’t even agree on its name: there are many variations in use each with a different, nuanced meaning.

-As The Next Web reports the financiers behind GAI have gone quiet lately.
-The story suggests they have lost their appetite for the technology.
+However, the financiers behind AGI have gone quiet lately.
+This suggests they have lost their appetite for the technology.